stanfordnlp/phrasal/README.md

 ### Windows

 Follow the Linux instructions above.
-Then be sure to execute `gradle startupScripts` to generate a .bat file.
+Then be sure to execute `gradle startScripts` to generate a .bat file.

 ## Citation